 Pro-life Democrats in the House may hold the key to this legislation as the Senate bill that they will be asked to consider does not have language in it that bans taxpayer funding of abortions.

 And this is where the stage is now set.
-Obama and the Democrats are pulling out all the stops to pass a bill the American people don’t want.
+Obama and the Democrats are pulling out all the stops to pass a bill the American people don’t want to play online slots for real money.
 Obama and company want to break the bank, pass unconstitutional measures, put government more in control of your health care, and use taxpayer money to fund abortions.